Lightstreamer/Lightstreamer-example-StockList-client-angular2/README.md

 * Note that, as prerequisite, the [Lightstreamer - Stock- List Demo - Java Adapter](https://github.com/Lightstreamer/Lightstreamer-example-Stocklist-adapter-java) has to be deployed on your local Lightstreamer Server instance.
 Please check out that project and follow the installation instructions provided with it.
 * Launch Lightstreamer Server.
-* Build a `lightstreamer_globals.js` file from the [online generator](http://www.lightstreamer.com/docs/client_javascript_tools/generator.html) and put it in the `src/assets` folder of the demo.
+* Build a file to be named `lightstreamer_globals.js` with the provided generator and put it in the `src/assets` folder of the demo;
+  see the build instructions on the [GitHub page](https://github.com/Lightstreamer/Lightstreamer-lib-client-javascript#building).
   Be sure to include the LightstreamerClient, Subscription, ConnectionSharing, and StatusWidget modules and to use the "Use globals" version.
 * Change the current directory to the location of the file `package.json` and issue the commands `npm install` (to install Angular libraries) and `npm run build` (to compile Typescript files).
 Be sure to have installed [Node.js and npm](https://nodejs.org/en/download/) and verify that you are running at least node v8.x.x and npm 6.x.x by running `node -v` and `npm -v` in a console window.

 You can deploy this demo inside Lightstreamer internal web server or in any other web server.